Shafik Rehman: Journalist

 Rehman published a hand-written magazine while studying in Saint Gregory's School namely Shachitra 10, around 1949.
-In 1984, he founded the satire magazine weekly Jaijaidin.
+In 1984, he founded the weekly satirical magazine, Jaijaidin.
 It became the most popular weekly within a few months.
 The satirical representation of social and political issues in the magazine made it a voice of the urban middle-class.
 Jaijaidin was known for being critical to Hussain Muhammad Ershad, the chief of staff of the Bangladesh Army who replaced a democratically elected president in 1982 and later declared himself as the president in 1983 through a bloodless coup.

 Rehman criticized the national election of 1986 and the process of choosing 30 women for reserved seats in the parliament.
 He termed the 30 reserved seats as the 30 pieces of ornaments of Ershad.
 Ershad got infuriated by this and declared not to allow Rehman to return to Bangladesh when he left Bangladesh for England on an official trip.
 He was not allowed to return to Bangladesh until 1991.
 Rehman had worked at the BBC.
 He was a director of Spectrum Radio in London that became one of the most popular radio stations of England.
 He was among the two Asian Directors of the station.
 After the fall of General Ershad through a popular uprising in 1990, and the arrival of Bangladesh Nationalist Party in power, Rehman was allowed to return to Bangladesh.
 On his arrival he started publishing weekly Jaijaidin again.

 In 2002, he came up with an art show Lal Golap (Red Rose) on the state-run BTV channel.
 Later, after the change of government, he continued broadcasting it on a private channel, Banglavision.
 This weekly Jaijaidin converted into a daily newspaper in 2006 with Rehman as editor.
 But he was forced to sell the ownership in 2008 and had to leave the country again during the military-backed caretaker government of 2007-08 for being critical of the regime.
 In December 2008, he arrived Bangladesh prior to the national election of December 28.
 He started editing the weekly Mouchake Dhil in 2009.
 Besides, he has been writing columns in dailies like Daily Naya Diganta, Amar Desh and Daily Dinkal till date.

 Personal life

 Rehman is married to Taleya Rahman, a former broadcaster of BBC World Service and the founding executive director of an election watchdog "Democracy Watch".
-The couple is blessed with a son Sumit Rehman who resides in United Kingdom.
+The couple has a son Sumit Rehman who resides in United Kingdom.